-In short, this means that a handler of type Handler a is simply equivalent to a computation of type IO (Either ServantErr a), that is, an IO action that either returns an error or a result.
+In short, this means that a handler of type ExceptT ServantErr IO a is simply equivalent to a computation of type IO (Either ServantErr a), that is, an IO action that either returns an error or a result.

 The module Control.Monad.Except from which ExceptT comes is worth looking at.
-Perhaps most importantly, ExceptT and Handler are an instances of MonadError, so throwError can be used to return an error from your handler (whereas return is enough to return a success).
+Perhaps most importantly, ExceptT is an instance of MonadError, so throwError can be used to return an error from your handler (whereas return is enough to return a success).